Did You Know You can Automatically Replace Characters Not Supported by SharePoint?

-Here's a few examples of files and folders containing unsupported characters that would be rejected by SharePoint:
+Here are a few examples of files and folders containing unsupported characters that would be rejected by SharePoint:

-Step 1 - Go to the Options window
+Step 1 - Options Window

 Click on the File menu in the Ribbon.

-Click the Options button.
+Then, click the Options button.

-Step 2 - Specify the replacements for all unsupported characters
+Step 2 - Specify the Replacements for All Unsupported Characters

 Step 3 - Bulk import your files and folders to SharePoint

-Simply migrate your file shares to SharePoint and enjoy the result!
+Simply migrate your file shares to SharePoint, and enjoy the result!Before: After: